 Luckily for him, Emerson Fittipaldi left McLaren, and with no other drivers available, James joined the team.
 In 1976 Hunt reached the peak of his career winning the championship by just one point in front of his biggest rival, badly hurt Niki Lauda who heroically returned to racing, but retired at Suzuka, the last race of the season.
 The rivalry and season battle between James Hunt and Niki Lauda is immortalized in 2013 movie Rush directed by Ron Howard.

 After finishing on top in the 1976 season, James Hunt started losing motivation after a wild season which just couldn't be repeated.
-In 1977 and 1978, James Hunt finished in 5th and 13th, and in 1979 he signed for Wolf Racing, but with no success.
-At the 1978 Monza Grand Prix, Hunt was involved, albeit not guilty in Ronnie Peterson's fatal accident at the very start of the race.
+In 1977 and 1978, James Hunt finished in 5th and 13th place with McLaren.
+In the 1978 Italian Grand Prix at Monza, Hunt was involved, albeit not guilty in Ronnie Peterson's fatal accident at the very start of the race.

 His sudden death at 45 from a heart attack came as untimely, and James Hunt will be remembered as the man who used just a part of his huge talent in a short but undoubtedly wild career.